 ArcGIS Enterprise on Kubernetes is a new deployment option, which now accompanies Windows and Linux as supported operating systems for ArcGIS Enterprise, running in your managed environment.
 This is a complete architectural redesign based on microservices, with the software delivered via containers, and orchestrated by Kubernetes, a cloud native technology being adopted rapidly around the world.
-With this ArcGIS 2021 release, ArcGIS Enterprise 10.9 now brings a Kubernetes deployment option to eligible ArcGIS Enterprise customers.
 For a deeper discussion of the technology and architecture, read Dev Summit 2021: Introducing ArcGIS Enterprise on Kubernetes.

 Sounds cool.
 What’s in it for us?

 Here are just a few reasons to get excited about the new cloud native architecture.
 It will help you handle unpredictable demand, which is the reality for many of our customers.
 Helping you right-size your infrastructure by making scaling as simple as possible is one of many benefits of the Kubernetes architecture.

 Built-in high availability takes full advantage of the naturally resilient architecture based on microservices.
 We have integrated architecture profiles into the deployment experience to provide flexibility and help you balance hardware, redundancy, and usage requirements.

 The streamlined deployment experience, executed from a single script, will help your team automate additional deployments using a saved properties file for silent installation.
 Gone is the need to run multiple setup files, to configure or network independent components such as ArcGIS Server, ArcGIS Data Store, or Portal for ArcGIS.
 The software is installed via container images pulled as part of the scripted deployment process.